ShawnMcCool/laravel-closure-compiler/readme.md

 ### License

-The Google Closure Compiler is released under the Apache License, Version 2.0.
+The Google Closure Compiler has been included in this package.
+It is important to note that the Closure Compiler has been released under the Apache License, Version 2.0.

 More information can be found here: [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)